Dimi-95/league-overlay/README.md

 # League Overlay

 ---
-Modules used: tkinter, os, PIL, win32api, time, urllib.request, sll, json, riotwatcher
+Modules used: tkinter, os, PIL, win32api, time, urllib.request, ssl, json, riotwatcher
 ---

 A Program that locates the "League of Legends (TM) Client", which is the ongoing game.